andrewbusch7/carpark-challenge/README.md

 # Carpark

-This is a simple Azure Functions project to calculate the cost of a carpark session where there are various rules at play.
+This is a simple Azure Functions project to calculate the cost of a carpark session where there are various cost rules at play.

 It demonstrates several effective coding practices: